pranitashakya/DataAnalysis_Projects/Project 11 - Forecasts And Predictions/README.md

 Draw conclusions and formulate recommendations regarding the strategy for customer interaction and retention.

 ## 4. Goal
-- analysis data on gym fitness
+- Analysis data on gym fitness.
-- forecast and predict customer churn in gym fitness by analyzing the factors that impact churn most
+- Forecast and predict customer churn in gym fitness by analyzing the factors   that impact churn most.
-- identify any patterns with respect to interaction with customers
+- Identify any patterns with respect to interaction with customers.
-- recommend a strategy for customer interaction and retention
+- Recommend a strategy for customer interaction and retention.